 To work with an emulator or device's file system:

 If your application depends on the location of the phone, you can have DDMS send your device or AVD a mock location.
 This is useful if you want to test different aspects of your application's location specific features without physically moving.
 One method is to set the location by manually specifying decimal longitude and latitude values.
-To obtain the longitude and latitude values from a map or address, please use our map utility.

 Download example scripts